-More than ever before, U.S. pet owners consider their furry friends to be part of the family, according to a 2015 survey conducted by the Harris Poll.
-And when our four-legged family members are sick or hurt, our veterinarians can offer increasingly sophisticated testing and advanced therapies — in fact, many of the same diagnostic and treatment options available in human medicine.
+More than ever before, U.S. pet owners consider their furry friends to be part of the family.
+And when our four-legged family members are sick or hurt, our veterinarians can offer increasingly sophisticated testing and advanced therapies — in fact, many of the same diagnostic and treatment options are available in human medicine.
 Along with state-of-the-art services, however, comes increased pet health care costs.
 And sadly, according to the American Veterinary Medical Association, these higher costs make it challenging for some pet parents to afford the care they truly want for their canine or feline companions.

 Buying pet health insurance is one way to help lessen your anxiety about paying for veterinary care when the unexpected illness or injury happens.
 Like car or homeowner’s insurance, pet health insurance is a tool to help you avoid a financial crisis as a result of unexpected veterinary expenses.